Winzarten/SecondMonitor/README.md

   ![ScreenshotTV](https://github.com/Winzarten/SecondMonitor/blob/master/_githubStuff/TelemetryViewer/TelemetryViewer.png)

 Telemetry Viewer allows to view and analyse the telemetry data that the main second monitor application captures during a session.
 The data are saved per completed lap and grouped into individual sessions.
-The basic usage of the application is explained in the topics below:
+The basic usage of the application is explained in the topics below.

 [See the Wiki](https://github.com/Winzarten/SecondMonitor/wiki)